salaboy/opensource/knative-controllers.md

 This section will be showing all the files that are involved in creating new CRDs and their respective controllers code.

 In contrast with other frameworks, Knative choose to not use code generation from the CRDs definitions as these resources doesn't change often and usually are defined just once.

+This are the files that you need to create for your new CRD types:

+-